tinyclub/linux-lab/README.md

 For the other Linux systems, Windows and MacOS System, please refer to [Aliyun Mirror Speedup Document](https://help.aliyun.com/document_detail/60750.html).

+## 6.1.7 Restart Linux Lab after host system shutdown or reboot

+After host system (include virtual machine) shutdown or reboot, you can restart the lab via the "Linux Lab" icon on the desktop, or just like before, issue this command:

+    $ tools/docker/run linux-lab

+Current implementation doesn't support the direct 'docker start' command, please learn it.

+If the above methods still not restart the lab, please refer to the methods mentioned in the 6.3.9 section.

+If resume from a suspended host system, the lab will restore automatically, no need to do anything to restart it, just use one of the 4 login methods mentioned in the 2.4 section, for example, start a web browser to connect it:

+    $ tools/docker/vnc linux-lab

 ## 6.2 Qemu Issues

 ### 6.2.1 Why kvm speedding up is disabled